| IntroductionOverview

 via packet to the

 internet.
 (Airmail can also send messages to the internet via PACTOR.)
+Airmail by itself does not

 support AGWPE (at least not as of June 2008), but Brian Smith KG9OG